March 7, 2014

-The problem with adopting a dog from an animal shelter?
-The selection of available canine companions can overwhelm you!
+The best thing about adopting a dog from an animal shelter?
+The great selection of available canine companions!
 Man's best friends come in all shapes, sizes, and—of course—personalities.

 “Private room with a view.
 Ideal for traveling dogs or for those who just want a secure, quiet place to hang out at home.”
 That’s how your dog might describe his crate.
 It’s his own personal den where he can find comfort and solitude while you know he’s safe and secure—and not shredding your house while you’re out running errands.

 October 12, 2015